openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 Send email to `jtreg-discuss(at)openjdk.java.net`

-### Why not use JUnit?
+### Why not use JUnit or TestNG?

-JUnit was not around when we started writing tests for JDK.
+JUnit and TestNG not around when we started writing tests for JDK.
 And, the test tag specification has been specifically designed for testing JDK, with support for testing applets, command-line interfaces, and so on, as well as simple API tests.

-And by now, there are many thousands of tests written for jtreg, so it would not be practical to convert to JUnit.
+And by now, there are many thousands of tests written for jtreg, so it would not be practical to convert them all to some other test framework.

-jtreg now includes support for collections of tests written in JUnit and TestNG.
+However, note that jtreg now includes support for collections of tests written in JUnit and TestNG.

 --------